emillundgren/MMM-VolvoCar/README.md

 	git clone https://github.com/emillundgren/MMM-VolvoCar.git
 	```
 3. Add the module to your Magic Mirror by copying the [Sample Config](#sample-config) below and add that to your `config.js`
-4. Start your Magic Mirror and press the Authenticate link. <br> _For more details about authentication see the [Authentication](AUTHENTICATION.md) section_

 ## Updating